Skip to main content

 Calls handled

-Conversion rate (call → booked job)
+Close rate or conversion rate (call → booked job)

 This measures how many inbound calls turn into scheduled appointments.
 A strong conversion rate means your CSRs are asking good questions, building trust, matching customers to the right job type, and upselling properly.
 A weak conversion rate usually signals issues with scripting, lead quality, or capacity.